SSDI Income Limits in 2020

 The SSA defines being able to support yourself financially as “substantial gainful activity” (SGA).
-As a practical matter, the SGA is a monthly income threshold that you may not exceed while receiving SSDI benefits.
 For 2019, the SGA threshold was $1,220 a month.
 The SSA has increased the SGA amount to $1,260 per month for 2020.

 If you are blind, the threshold is higher.
 For 2019 the income limit for a blind person is $2,040 per month.
 This limit will increase to $2,220 per month for 2020.

 Additional Requirements for SSDI Benefits